-Panels have held that the use of a domain name for illegal activity, here phishing, constitutes bad faith.
+Panels have held that the use of a domain name for illegal activity here, phishing and impersonation/passing off constitutes bad faith.
 WIPO Overview 3.0, section 3.4.
-Having reviewed the record, the Panel finds the Respondent's registration and use of the Disputed Domain Name constitutes bad faith under the Policy.
+Having reviewed the record, the Panel finds the Respondent's registration and use of the disputed domain name constitutes bad faith under the Policy.